hazelcast/hazelcast-cpp-client/README.md

 When a connection problem occurs, an operation is retried if it is certain that it has not run on the member yet or if it is idempotent such as a read-only operation, i.e., retrying does not have a side effect.
 If it is not certain whether the operation has run on the member, then the non-idempotent operations are not retried.
 However, as explained in the first paragraph of this section, you can force all the client operations to be retried (`redoOperation`) when there is a connection failure between the client and member.
 But in this case, you should know that some operations may run multiple times causing conflicts.
 For example, assume that your client sent a `queue.offer` operation to the member and then the connection is lost.
 Since there will be no response for this operation, you will not know whether it has run on the member or not.
 If you enabled `redoOperation`, it means this operation may run again, which may cause two instances of the same object in the queue.

 ## 7.3.4 Client Connection Strategy
 Hazelcast client-cluster connection and reconnection strategy can be configured.
 Sometimes, you may not want your application to wait for the client to connect to the cluster, you may just want to get the client and let the client connect in the background.
-This is configured by:
+This is configured as follows:

 ```
 ClientConfig::getConnectionStrategyConfig().setAsyncStart(bool);
 ```

-When this config is set true, the client creation won't wait to connect to cluster.
-The client instance will throw exception for any request, until it connects to cluster and become ready.
+When this configuration is set to true, the client creation won't wait to connect to cluster.
+The client instance will throw an exception for any request, until it connects to the cluster and become ready.

-If it is set to false (the default case), <code>HazelcastClient(const ClientConfig)</code> will block until a cluster connection is established and it's ready to use client instance.
+If it is set to false (the default case), `HazelcastClient(const ClientConfig)` will block until a cluster connection is established and it's ready to use the client instance.

-## 7.3.5 Configure Client Reconnect Strategy
+### 7.3.4.1 Configure Client Reconnect Strategy
 You can configure how the client should act when the client disconnects from the cluster for any reason.
-This is configured using the following configuration:
+This is configured as follows:

 ```
 ClientConfig::getConnectionStrategyConfig().setReconnectMode(const hazelcast::client::config::ClientConnectionStrategyConfig::ReconnectMode &);
 ```

-Possible values for the ReconnectMode are:
+Possible values for `ReconnectMode` are:

-- OFF: Prevents reconnect to cluster after a disconnect.
+- `OFF`: Prevents reconnection to the cluster after a disconnect.
-- ON: Reconnect to cluster by blocking invocations.
+- `ON`: Reconnects to the cluster by blocking invocations.
-- ASYNC: Reconnect to cluster without blocking invocations.
-Invocations will receive <code>HazelcastClientOfflineException</code>.
+- `ASYNC`: Reconnects to the cluster without blocking invocations.
+Invocations will receive `HazelcastClientOfflineException`.

 ## 7.4.
 Using Distributed Data Structures